TAJIKISTAN

 With our background in journalism and television production, and more than a decade’s experience of planning bespoke trips for individuals, families and small groups, tailor-made journeys are what we do best.

-Whether you want to do a logistically challenging (horse) riding expedition in remote Kyrgyzstan - replete with chefs, luxury tents with proper beds, look for snow leopards, hike over high mountain passes, explore the country by motorbike or bicycle, uncover the history of the Silk Road or do a deep dive into the art and textiles of Kyrgyzstan, we can make it happen.
+Whether you want to look for snow leopards, hike to the Vanch-Yakh glacier, explore the country by motorbike or bicycle, uncover the history of the Silk Road or do a deep dive into the art and textiles of Tajikistan, we can make it happen.

 Frequently Asked Questions - Expert Answers from Silk Road Adventures